akash-network/helm-charts/README.md

 Then, you need a funded wallet on the network that you would like to setup.
 In this documentation we'll use the `mainnet` which is the default in the chart.
 But you can override values to point to any other net.

-Once you have a funded wallet export your private key with a password.

-### Setup some variables used by the Helm Charts
+### Setup some configuration used by the Helm Charts

-Set your KUBECONFIG to the cluster you want to install on.
+Set your KUBECONFIG environment variable to the cluster you want to install on.
 Ensure you can run commands like `kubectl get nodes` before you continue.

 Put your private key into a file named `key.pem` in the current directory.
 You can do this by running `akash keys export default > key.pem`.